Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Methodology

+For all feature sources (flare, CME, and SHARP), we aligned the time range used for predictor construction with the temporal coverage of the CLEAR SEP benchmark dataset.
+Since the earliest SEP event in the benchmark starts on 3 February 1986, the input data stream is initialized 24 hours earlier, on 2 February 1986, to enable construction of the first 24-hour predictor window.
+This temporal alignment was chosen to maintain consistency with the SEP records and was not intended to exclude quiet-Sun periods or to artificially rebalance the dataset.
+The full set of SEP, flare, CME, and SHARP events utilized in this study is visualized in Figure \ref{fig:placeholder}.
+We describe how all these sources of information are processed to create predictors for SEPs in Section \ref{sec::DataPreprocessing}.

 The SHARP dataset provides condensed measurements at a 12-minute cadence.
 However, several features contain missing values except for USFLUX, TOTUSJZ, TOTUSJH, ABSNJZH, SAVNCPP, and TOTPOT during our download periods.
-For the remaining features with missing entries, we applied a $k$-nearest-neighbors imputation approach using $k=10$.
-Missing values were estimated by computing the weighted average of the corresponding feature values from the identified nearest neighbors.
+For the remaining SHARP features with partially missing entries, we applied a $k$-nearest-neighbors imputation approach with $k=10$ as a pragmatic preprocessing step to retain usable magnetic-field samples.
+Missing values were estimated as weighted averages of the corresponding feature values from nearest neighboring samples identified in feature space.
+Since SEP forecasting in this study relies on summary statistics derived within each 24-hour predictor window, the missing value treatment is intended to support stable feature construction and maintain sufficient samples for downstream analysis.
+This approach is also compatible with real-time forecasting, as it uses only past and current information, whereas interpolation-based methods often require future values.
+A systematic evaluation of different choices of $k$ and alternative imputation schemes will be examined in future work.